 · Full Day Golf & Networking, including dinner = $195

-We have planned to have the 2 session day full of Defence Briefings and Networking opportunities on Friday the 25th of June.
+We have planned to have the 2 session day full of Defence Briefings and Networking opportunities.

 Defence Networking Events are critical to your progress in the Defence Industry.

 This event brings people together from all around Australia for a fantastic day of networking set amongst an amazing backdrop with morning tea and lunch briefings, as well as a golf competition and then a dinner networking session as well.

 You can book in for the full day or join for a half day... but it is an event not to be missed!